Safeguarding and Prevent Policy

 Sexual abuse is the direct or indirect involvement of the adult at risk in sexual activity or relationships, which they:

-• Have been coerced into because the other person is in a position of trust, power or authority (for example a care worker)
+• Have been coerced into it because the other person is in a position of trust, power or authority (for example, a care worker)

 The Counter Terrorism and Security Act, which received Royal Assent on 12 February 2015, places a duty on specified authorities, including local authorities and childcare, education and other children’s services providers, in the exercise of their functions, to have due regard to the need to prevent people from being drawn into terrorism (“the Prevent duty”).